Leofariasrj25/leofariasrj25/README.md

 - 🧑‍💻 I'm a junior software developer.
 - 👨‍🎓 I'm studying software engineering at 42|Rio.
-- 📖 Currently learning: graphics and multithread programming.
+- 📖 Currently learning: graphics by creating a raytracing engine.
 - 💻 Passionate about tech and the future.
-- 🥅 2022 Goals: Learn more about virtual reality.
+- 🥅 2023 Goals: Learn more about IA, cryptocurrencies and augumented reality
 - ⚡ Fun fact 1: I love cars and motorsports.

 ---